 Why should you bother with this report?

 First of all, it tells you which funnel is bringing more conversions (= more money) to your website.
-Second, it sets the workload for that you need to do next.
+Second, it sets the workload for what you need to do next.

-The problem with this report is that it doesn't tell you how many page visits each page in the funnel has:
+The problem with this report is that it doesn’t tell you how many pages visits each page in the funnel has:

 So you need to find out by yourself the number of sessions or users for each page.
 Go to Behaviour > Site Content > All Pages and answer these questions:

-- How many visitors on the home page?
+– How many visitors are on the home page?

-- How many visitors on the page after the home page?
-Let's call it product page...
+– How many visitors are on the page after the home page?
+Let’s call it the product page…

 Then insert the product page into the search bar and find out.
 The last thing you need to do is to add a second dimension, Previous Page Path

-When you find the following Previous Page = Home page, this mean you have matched the Reverse Goal Path Report.
+When you find the following Previous Page = Home page, this means you have matched the Reverse Goal Path Report.